 Park in visitor parking lot 5.
 Visitors to the campus will need to acquire a visitor tag from the Parking Services Office located in the Campus Center.
 This tag is to be attached to the rearview mirror.

 Faculty emeritus and retirees must obtain a permit to park on campus.
 Faculty emeritus and retirees should contact Parking Services at 508.999.8121 for parking decal instructions.
 Faculty emeritus and retirees may park in any space that is not designated as a residential or reserved parking place.

 Alumni must obtain an Alumni decal to park on campus.
-This may be obtained at the Parking Office.
-An alumni decal can be purchased for a fee of $25.00.
-For further information contact the office at 508.999.8121 or email@example.com.
+An alumni decal may be purchased for a fee of $25 (cash only) at the Parking Office.
+For further information, contact the office at 508.999.8121 or email@example.com.